acollamati/starchat-doc/docs/index.md

 * a set of scripts to test the endpoints and as a complement for the documentation: ```starchat/scripts/api_test/```
 * a set of command line programs ```starchat/bin``` to run starchat and other tools.
-* delete-decision-table: delete items from the decision table
+* delete-decision-table: application to delete items from the decision table
-* index-corpus-on-knowledge-base: index a corpus on knowledge base as hidden (to improve the language model)
+* index-corpus-on-knowledge-base: application to index a corpus on knowledge base as hidden (to improve the language model)
-* index-decision-table: index data on the decision table from a csv
+* index-decision-table: application to index data on the decision table from a csv
-* index-knowledge-base: index data into the knowledge base
+* index-knowledge-base: application to index data into the knowledge base
-* index-terms: index terms vectors
+* index-terms: application to index terms vectors
 * starchat: start starchat

 Review the configuration files `starchat/config/application.conf` and configure the language if needed (by default you have `index_language = "english"`)